TypeStrong/fork-ts-checker-webpack-plugin/README.md

   We recommend to set this to `false` in projects where type checking is faster than webpack's build - it's better for integration with other plugins.
 Another scenario where you might want to set this to `false` is if you use the `overlay` functionality of `webpack-dev-server`.

 - **ignoreDiagnostics** `number[]`:
-  List of typescript diagnostic codes to ignore.
+  List of TypeScript diagnostic codes to ignore.

 - **ignoreLints** `string[]`:
   List of tslint rule names to ignore.